CosmWasm/docs-deprecated/docs/getting-started/intro.md

 verifying the source code behind any contract you run.

-This is designed for programmers who are comfortable with the command-line and using Linux or MacOS (Windows tutorial coming soon).
-It is helpful to have a basic understanding of rust and go, but we will lead you through, so fast learners need no prior knowledge.
+This is designed for programmers who are comfortable with the command-line and using Linux or MacOS.
+It is helpful to have a basic understanding of Rust and Go, but we will lead you through, so fast learners need no prior knowledge.
 The [next tutorial, name service](../name-service/intro) will assume knowledge of these basics.
 If you know Rust and have worked on a Cosmos SDK app before, you can skip right to name service.
 For others, best to go through this one first.